-The HERON-FPGA7 uses the HERON module's serial bus to download configuration bit-streams into the FPGA, allowing the user to configure it with standard functions provided by HUNT ENGINEERING or functions that they have developed themselves using the Xilinx development tools.
-It is also possible for the module to configure the FPGA from a PROM, but at the time of launching the module suitable PROMS were not yet produced by Xilinx.
+The HERON-FPGA9 uses the HERON module's serial bus to download configuration bit-streams into the FPGA, allowing the user to configure it with standard functions provided by HUNT ENGINEERING or functions that they have developed themselves using the Xilinx development tools.
+It is also possible for the module to configure the FPGA from a PROM.
 This is intended to simplify the deployment of systems after the FPGA functions have been fully developed.
-As soon as suitable PROMS are available from Xilinx, they will be included on new modules, and can be retro-fitted to existing modules upon request.

-Physical Location of Items on the HERON-FPGA7
+Physical Location of Items on the HERON-FPGA9

-The HERON-FPGA7 is a module that plugs into a HERON module carrier.
+The HERON-FPGA9 is a module that plugs into a HERON module carrier.

-The HERON-FPGA7 should be fitted to the carrier card along with any other modules that your system has and their retaining nuts fitted (see a later section of this manual for details).
+The HERON-FPGA9 should be fitted to the carrier card along with any other modules that your system has and their retaining nuts fitted (see a later section of this manual for details).